Lectures on LHC Physics: LHC phenomenology

 \subsection{Jets and fat jets}

-Throughout Section~\ref{sec:qcd} we pretend that quarks and gluons produced at the LHC are actually what we observe in the LHC detectors.
-In perturbative QCD those particles are the final states, even though they cannot exist individually because QCD is asymptotically free.
-For example, in Eq.(\ref{eq:qcd_wf_renorm}) we apply wave function renormalization factors to them.
-On the other hand, in Section~\ref{sec:qcd_run_coup} we see that the strong coupling explodes at low energy scales around $\lqcd$ which means that something has to happen with quarks and gluons on their way through the detectors.
+Throughout Section~\ref{sec:qcd} we pretend that quarks and gluons produced at the LHC are what we observe in the LHC detectors.
+In perturbative QCD they are assumed to form the initial and final states, even though they cannot exist individually as long as QCD is asymptotically free.
+In Eq.\eqref{eq:qcd_wf_renorm} we even apply wave function renormalization factors to their quantum fields.
+On the other hand, in Section~\ref{sec:qcd_run_coup} we see that the strong coupling explodes at small energy scales around $\lqcd$ which means that something has to happen with quarks and gluons on their way through the detectors.
 Indeed, the gluon and all quarks except for the top quark \underline{hadronize} before they decay and form bunches of baryons and mesons which in turn decay in many stages.
-These particles carry a lot of energy, around the typical energy scales $\ope(m_H)$ we are interested in at the LHC.
+At the LHC these particles carry a lot of energy, typically around the electroweak scale.
 Relativistic kinematics then tells us that these baryons and mesons are strongly boosted together to form \underline{jets} .
 Those jets we measure at hadron colliders and link to the partons produced in the hard interaction.

 Consequently, in Section~\ref{sec:qcd} we use the terms parton and jet synonymously, essentially assuming that each parton at the LHC turns into a jet and that the measured jet four-momentum can be linked to the parton four-momentum.
-The way we usually define jets are so-called recombination algorithms including for example the Cambridge--Aachen or (anti-) $k_T$ algorithms.
+The way we usually define jets is based on so-called \underline{recombination algorithms}, including for example the Cambridge--Aachen or (anti-) $k_T$ algorithms.
 Imagine we observe a large number of energy depositions in the ATLAS or CMS calorimeter which we would like to combine into jets.
 We know that they come from a small number of partons which originate in the hard QCD process and which since have undergone a sizeable number of splittings, hadronized and decayed to stable particles.
 Can we try to reconstruct the original partons?